wty9391/KMMN/README.md

 You can also find the running logs in these directories `/result/$advertiser/log/run_baselines`

-The code of DCL and DLF is forked from this [repository](https://github.com/rk2900/DLF).
+The code of DCL and DLF can be forked from this [repository](https://github.com/rk2900/DLF).